 Description: This eight-week course is designed to give students a basic foundation in listening comprehension skills.
 Students will listen for letters, spelling, numbers, directions, and respond in a workbook.
-Each unit will also include short problem solving listening tasks.
-Prerequisites: Placement in ESL 0211 through the department
+Each unit will also include short problemsolving listening tasks.

-ESL 0241 Level 1 Content Based Reading Semester(s) Taught: Fall, Spring, Summer Credits, Lecture hours, Lab hours: (2:3:0)
+ESL 0241 Level 1 Content Based Reading Semester(s) Taught: Fall, Spring, Summer Credits, Lecture hours, Lab hours: (1.5:3:0)

-Description: This eight-week content based reading course is designed to give students the opportunity to develop reading skills in English in several content areas.
+Description: This eight-week content-based reading course is designed to give students the opportunity to develop basic reading skills in English in several content areas.
 Students will use a variety of authentic reading materials to learn basic prereading and reading strategies.
 These strategies are designed to improve their reading comprehension.
 The reading materials will also be used to expand the students' vocabulary.

-ESL 0251 Level 1 Writing Semester(s) Taught: Fall, Spring, Summer Credits, Lecture hours, Lab hours: (2:3:0)
+ESL 0251 Level 1 Writing

+Semester(s) Taught: Fall, Spring, Summer Credits, Lecture hours, Lab hours: (1.5:3:0)

 Description: This course focuses on the skills of writing in English at the elementary level.
 The objectives of this course are to help ESL students gain confidence and fluency in writing.
 Students participate in guided writing activities and creative writing projects.
-Prerequisites: Placement in ESL 0251 through the department information gap activities, and roleplaying.
-The ratio of students to tutor is four-to-one.